Medicare Supplement Insurance: Plan K

 Medicare Part B excess charges are extra charges your doctor may bill you for outside of the Medicare-approved charge.
 Medicare has a “fee schedule” of approved amounts that doctors may charge for Medicare-covered services; however, doctors who do not accept assignment may charge up to 15% above these amounts.

-For example, Medicare’s approved charge for a doctor appointment could be $100, but the physician may choose not to accept that amount and instead charge an additional 15% for the appointment.
+For example, Medicare’s approved charge for a doctor appointment could be $100, but the physician may choose not to accept that amount and instead charge an additional 15% for the appointment, so the total cost is $115.
 In this example, Medicare will pay 80% of the allowed charge, sending the physician $80.
 The beneficiary is responsible for paying not only the remaining $20, but also the excess 15% charge, another $15, making the total out-of-pocket cost $35.

 Plan K basic benefits include the Medicare Part A coinsurance hospital costs, covering up to an extra 365 days after Medicare benefits are exhausted.
 This is the only benefit that Plan K may pay in full.